-- In 2015, the company purchased a plot of land of approximately 1,000 square meters in the Al Nahda area in the Emirate of Sharjah, United Arab Emirates. - The area of Al Nahda was chosen due to its commercial and residential characteristic and it's proximate close to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai. - The project is a residential investment tower consisting of a ground floor and five floors allocated for parking and 18 residential floors (a total of 24 floors). - At the end of 2015, the company selected the Sharjah Engineering Consulting Office to carry out the design and supervision work for the project, due to the professionalism of the senior management and the company's talented and technical staff, in addition to the company's extensive experience and the diversity of its projects in the local market, which will constitute an added value during the design and development phase, Finally, the competitiveness of the quotation, which was also taken into consideration after verifying the company's competence, experience and staff.
+- In 2015, the company purchased a plot of land of approximately 1,000 square meters in the Al Nahda area in the Emirate of Sharjah, United Arab Emirates to build a residential project, which is a residential investment tower consisting of a ground floor, five floors allocated for parking, and 18 residential floors (a total of 24 floors).
+The area of Al Nahda was chosen due to its commercial and residential characteristic and it's proximate close to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai. - The project was completed with a 100% of completion rate during the last quarter of 2021. - The tower was named "Al-Mubarakiya Tower "and the leasing process began during the first quarter of 2022.